 - Click Create to start creating the recovery drive

 - It will take around 15 minutes to complete the process of creating the recovery drive.

-- After the USB flash drive is created, Make sure you click on “Delete the recovery partition” to delete recovery partition on your Surface tablet.
+- After the USB flash drive is created, Make sure you click on “Delete the recovery partition” to delete the recovery partition on your Surface tablet.

 - Click the Delete button to confirm deleting the recovery partition.

 - It will take a few minutes to complete the process of deleting the recovery partition on your Surface device.